KaySRubio/digital-portfolio/README.md

     },
 ```

+6. Add to the sitemap.xml

-6. In your projectsList object, fill out the projectCardTechStack array which will make the applicable icons appear on the projectCard.
+7. In your projectsList object, fill out the projectCardTechStack array which will make the applicable icons appear on the projectCard.
 For a list of all possible techStack items, see `ui/src/data/portfolioData`: `const techStackData` and use the `type` property
 projectCardTechStack: ['fastai']
   - Note: to add new technologies to the techStackData, download logo's with a large name for the tech and save as 100x100px png or svg file in `ui/src/assets/[file_type]/` and add a new object to the techStackData array in this format:
 ```